jfear/sramongo/docs/quickStart.rst

 For example, lets imagine that you have a workflow that runs fastq screen on each run and you want to store a list of potential contaminates in the database.
 We would start by subclass the `Run` ODM and then add a field to store these contaminants.
-My base ODM class uses mongoengine_ so you must use its syntax.
+My base ODM class uses mongoengine_ so you must use the mongoengine_ syntax.

 .. code:: python